Funeral Planning

 Practical Considerations

-• Outdoor services may require weather backup plans
+• Outdoor services need a weather backup

 4. Eco-Friendly Cremation Service